brianclee-gh/cube/client/src/components/Overview/process.md

          Product Info Wrap Up
-           - FaceBook, Twitter, Pinterest Buttons
+        [x] - FaceBook, Twitter, Pinterest Buttons
-           - Add to Cart opens up Size Drop Down and text to say select a size
-           - Reset quantity on style change
+        [x]  - Add to Cart opens up Size Drop Down and text to say select a size [x]   - Reset quantity on style change
-           -
+             - Check for more than 8 product styles [x]    - style buttons for cart